pierbin/golang_learn/README.md

 # golang_learn
 It is a personal learn golang lab.

-Golang has 4 differences with other Object-Oriented languages.
+Golang has 5 differences with other Object-Oriented languages.
+1. The first things is you should take care of types in Go.

-1. The biggest difference is that GO does not provide Classes, it has Structs.
+2. The biggest difference is that GO does not provide Classes, it has Structs.
 They are basically stripped down classes, bundles of data with methods.

 Struct can have many attributes, and you can attach methods that any instances of that struct can call.